azurecitadel/azurecitadel/content/arc/servers/hack/linux.md

     | platform | VMware vSphere |
     | cluster | POC |

-    > If you are using a non-Azure platform for your on prem VMs then feel free to change the tag values.
+    If you are using a non-Azure platform for your on prem VMs then feel free to change the tag values.

+    Hint: the generated script may need an edit...

 ## Onboard the linux VMs